 Section 7-1.
 The GEU Officers shall be elected by members who are in good standing.

 Section 7-2.
-The elected officers shall include a President, a Vice President, an Information officer, and a Treasurer.
+The elected officers shall include a President, a Vice President of Organizing and Outreach, a Vice President of Contract Negotiation and Enforcement, an Information Officer, a Treasurer, and an International Chair.
 The elected officers shall be the Executive Committee.

 Section 7-3.
 The term of office shall be one year.
 Officers shall take office on August 1st of the year in which they were elected, and shall serve until July 31st of the following calendar year.
 No member may serve any more than two terms in any one particular officer position.
 In the period between the election of officers and the date that they assume office, the officers-elect shall attend officers meetings with the sitting officers and participate in all officer activities.
 They shall not have voting power at these meetings, but may be called upon to advise the sitting officers.